Alabama pastor charged with raping a teen receives probation - NewsBreak

 Alabama pastor charged with raping a teen receives probation

 The alleged crime occurred in 2008 when Greathouse was 24 and the victim was 14.
-Greathouse had been living with her family and had a sexual relationship with the victim.Columbus police make arrest in September Riverwalk sexual assault
+Greathouse had been living with her family and had a sexual relationship with the victim.Newton man arrested on sexual torture charges, bond set at $180K

 So far, the Coffee County District Attorney’s Office has not responded to WDHN’s request for comment on the case.